DeepRsnanceX/YoutubeShortsEdit/README.md

 However, there's some important notes you need to know beforehand:

 ### Important Notes
-- PLEASE make sure your filenames DO NOT CONTAIN ANY SPECIAL CHARACTERS!!!!!!!!
-This can (and most likely WILL) cause issues with the mod, either your images/sounds not playing or straight up crashing your game.
 - When it comes to SFXs, it's strongly recommended you trim them to max 5s instead of placing full song files there.
 Placing sound files that are too big/too long can lag your game when they play!!
 (Of course, this isn't that big of a deal since when they play the game is already meant to "freeze" for the edit effect anyway, but just as a heads up.
 [This can be pretty funny though](https://x.com/DeepResonanceX/status/1980916712569729245))
 - Recommended resolution for images is 300px (mostly for height).
 Or if you're playing on medium, 150px.